Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

 where the time dependence of the coordinates $(\tau,\xi)$ describing the dynamics of \eqref{eq:DDEphi} on $\mathcal{W}_{\loc}^{c}(\Gamma)$ is defined by the normal form

 Here the functions $H,p$ and $P$ are $T$-periodic in $\tau$ and at least quadratic in $\xi$.
 The $\mathcal{O}$-terms are also $T$-periodic in $\tau$.
-Moreover, $p$ and $P$ are polynomials in $\xi$ of degree less than or equal to $k$ such that
+Moreover, $p$ and $P$ are polynomials in $\xi$ of degree less than or equal to $k$ satisfying